Crossover SUV: Three-door crossover

 While three-door body-on-frame SUVs are not uncommon, crossover SUVs with three doors (including the tailgate door) are less prevalent.
 The decline of two or three-door vehicles, in general, has led to the decline of this category.

 Coupe crossover

 Crossover SUVs with a sloping rear roofline may be marketed as a "coupe crossover SUV" or "coupe SUV".
-Although the term "coupe" itself is supposed to refer to a passenger car with a sloping or truncated rear roofline, most coupé crossover SUVs are equipped with five doors.
-The sloping roofline is designed to offer a styling advantage over its standard crossover counterpart.
-The body style has attracted criticism as being less attractive and less practical than normal crossovers.
+Although the term "coupe" itself is supposed to refer to a passenger car with a sloping or truncated rear roofline and usually two doors (although some manufacturers have created a four-door coupé), most coupé crossover SUVs are equipped with five doors.
+The sloping roofline is designed to offer a styling advantage over its standard crossover counterpart, although others suggest that this is less attractive.
+The body style has attracted criticism as being more expensive and less practical than normal crossovers.
 The BMW X6 is credited to be the first coupe crossover.

 Convertible crossover

 The first crossover convertible was the AMC Eagle marketed by AMC dealers during the 1981 and 1982 model years as the Sundancer, a factory-authorized conversion of the all-wheel-drive two-door sedans.

 Several convertible crossover SUVs have entered mass production, including the Toyota RAV4 convertible.
 Released in North America in the 1998 model year, it was offered through the 1999 model year.
 Other examples include the Nissan Murano CrossCabriolet, Range Rover Evoque Convertible, and Volkswagen T-Roc Cabriolet.

 This category was heavily criticized by journalists, enthusiasts, and analysts for numerous reasons, such as its design and high price tag.
 Some also questioned its purpose, as the practicality that crossovers usually have did not carryover to the convertible version, since it could only have two doors and little luggage space.